 Winthaferin A and Withanolide D are the two ingredients in this herb.
 These ingredients help improve your cognitive function.
 Ashwagandha is a natural steroid.
 Found in plants of the nightshade family, it also improves your memory, your attention, and processing skills.

 This herb is great for reducing inflammation in the body.
 When your immune system is compromised, Ashwagandha helps with many inflammatory disorders.

 9. Increases Energy

 Ashwagandha has shown to increase energy and reduce body pain after physical activity.
-This herb will calm and energize you brain at the same time.
+This herb will calm and energize your brain at the same time.

 10. Helps Improves Fertility and Sexual Function

-It can also be useful for those with a sexual dysfunction.
+It can also be useful for those with sexual dysfunction.
 It helps boosts testosterone levels and improves male fertility.
-Research has shown to increase sexual function, specifically in areas of arousal, lubrication and orgasm.
+Research has shown to increase sexual function, specifically in areas of arousal, lubrication, and orgasm.

 Ashwagandha Types and Dosage